Related Covered Product Categories

 Heating Season Performance Factor (HSPF): Shown in British thermal units per watt-hour (Btu/Wh).

 Annual Energy Use: Based on the test method referenced in 10 CFR 430, Subpart B, Appendix M for a 36,000 Btu/h residential air-source heat pump operated 1,400 cooling mode hours and 1,400 heating mode hours per year.

-Annual Energy Cost: Calculated based on an assumed electricity price of $0.086/kWh, which is the average electricity price at federal facilities throughout the United States.
+Annual Energy Cost: Calculated based on an assumed electricity price of $0.087/kWh, which is the average electricity price at federal facilities throughout the United States.

 Lifetime Energy Cost: The sum of the discounted values of annual energy cost with an average residential air-source heat pump life of 15 years.
-Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2018: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709 (NISTIR 85-3273-33).
+Future electricity price trends and a 3% discount rate are Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2020: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-35).